Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Conclusions

-As for future work, we think to continue our research in the following directions.
-It is planned to define graph transformation rules for constructing abstract models of interacting workflow net components.
-These rules should preserve $\alpha$-morphisms.
-Thus component abstraction might be built automatically.
-We also plan to systematically identify typical interface patterns that can be used by a system architect to organize smooth interactions among components in large-scale distributed systems.
-Asynchronous interaction patterns within a restricted case of two interacting components have been considered in \citep{TMPA-17,Macspro-19}.
+Our future research will be focused on the following aspects.
+It is planned to relax constraints of $\alpha$-morphisms to enable the abstraction of cyclic subnets.
+Thus, an acyclic abstract interface will define a broader class of sound WF-net compositions.
+We also plan to systematically identify typical interface patterns that a system architect can use to organize smooth interactions among components in large-scale distributed systems.
+Our earlier works \cite{TMPA-17,Macspro-19} studied patterns of asynchronous interactions within a restricted case of two interacting components.